 Canberra Memory Walk & Jog

-Narelle is taking part in the Canberra Memory Walk & Jog for the first time this Sunday, 23 February.
-You can read her full story below, or even join her at the event!
+Narelle took part in the Canberra Memory Walk & Jog for the first time on Sunday, 23 February 2020.
+You can read her full story below, or register for a MY Memory Walk & Jog!

 "This will be my first ever Memory Walk & Jog and I will be walking with my husband and two sons for my gorgeous mum, Jeanette.
 I have found Dementia Australia to be a great source of information for me to further understand the changes Mum is going through.
 I have attended a number of events and seminars in Canberra as well as reading others stories, this has been so useful particularly in the early stages where things felt scary, confusing and lonely.